miketabb33/michaels-articles/articles/oauth.md

 - Last Login Time

 ### Reference Token:
-A Long random string of characters that doesn't mean anything, it's a pointer.
-The Token Data is stored in a db table or something like Redis and the validation happens at the Authentication Server.
+A Long random string of characters that doesn't mean anything, it is a pointer.
+The Token Data is stored in a database table or something like Redis and the validation happens at the Authentication Server.
 Reference Tokens shine when the Authentication Server is within the application.

 ### Self-Encoded Token:
-The token string itself contains some kind of data, typically a JWT token.
+The token string itself contains some kind of data, typically a JWT Token.
 Only the API should inspect the token, the client should only use the token like the hotel key analogy.
 The validation happens outside the Authentication Server.
-Self-Encoded tokens are more scalable and shine when the Authentication Server is NOT within the application.
+Self-Encoded Tokens are more scalable and shine when the Authentication Server is NOT within the application.

 ### Pros and Cons of Reference Tokens
 Pros: